tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_commandbar|

-The Command Bar is a place where the user can display favorite OpenToonz tools and commands to have them readily available.
+The Command Bar is a place where the user can display favorite Tahoma tools and commands to have them readily available.

-The Command Bar pane can be docked in any part of the OpenToonz UI.
+The Command Bar pane can be docked in any part of the Tahoma UI.

 .. note:: If the Command Bar is too short to display all the command buttons, a double-arrow symbol will appear at the right end of it, allowing to display a drop down menu with the rest of them.